openedx/edx-documentation/en_us/course_authors/source/proctored_exams/proctored_enabling.rst

 #.
 Locate the **Proctoring Provider** policy key.

 #.
-Change the value to the desired backend.
+Select the drop down, and change the value to the desired proctoring provider.

 #.
 Select **Submit**.

-After you enable proctored exams for your course and choose the proctoring backend, you can create a proctored exam or a practice proctored/onboarding exam.
+After you enable proctored exams for your course and choose the proctoring provider, you can create a proctored exam or a practice proctored/onboarding exam.